andreasjansson/AutoCog/README.md

 ## Usage

-First, set your OpenAI API key in an environment variable
+First, specify your AI provider with `--ai-provider` and set your OpenAI/Anthropic API key in an environment variable

 ```
 OPENAI_API_KEY=sk-...
+ANTHROPIC_API_KEY=sk-...
 ```

 In the repo you want to cog-ify, run